What to See in Florida- Something For Everyone

 If you are going to use Orlando to branch off to other areas of Florida, you will want to know about transportation and lodging.
 Orlando has the most hotels and the second most hotel rooms of any city in the country.
 For many years it catered to the budget-conscious family, and there are still plenty of reasonably priced places to stay.
 But since it has become such a large convention city in the last few years you will find plenty of accommodations with every budget in mind.

 The Orlando International Airport is new and modern, and serves as a major international gateway for the mid-Florida region.
 International carriers include British Airways, Lufthansa, Air France, Virgin Atlantic and Aeromexico.

 Eastern Florida- For Those That Like Sunrises and Great Golf

-If you are into golf, what to see in Florida will start on Florida’s east coast.
-The Daytona Beach golf courses and Amelia Island Plantation on down the coast you will find some masterpieces.
-Check our site out for some great golf deals.
+If you are into golf, you will start on Florida’s east coast.
+From the Jacksonville area down the coast you will find some masterpieces.
 Toward the South, Ft.
 Lauderdale is really a wonderful, vibrant place.
 Grab a water taxi and you will think you were in a modern-day Venice.